|

 Representative Elder (Book of Forms, 2011, section 114)

-overseer of the Session Benevolent Fund
+Convenor of the Session Benevolence Ministry Fund (November 21, 2012)

 Treasurer (Book of Forms, 2011, section 167, 170)